Our Core Values

 Our faith is an important part of who we are, but we gladly accept students of all faiths.
 In fact, over 90% of our student body is not Catholic, but are members of the Christian community.
 We believe that this enhances the school community and we value a diversity of beliefs.
 It is through this community of faith that we are able to work together in sharing mission to build and spread the good news of God’s kingdom here on earth.

-Our pastor, Fr.
-Donald, works closely with Mrs. Davis and the teachers to foster a sense of community and mutual care among our students and families.
+Our pastor, works closely with the principal and the teachers to foster a sense of community and mutual care among our students and families.

 SMOS invites students to explore their faith through:

 A curriculum that supports moral growth